ds-horizon/odin-components/component-schema-guiding-principles.md

                           ▼
 ┌─────────────────────────────────────────────────────────────┐
 │  Step 2: Schema Merging (odin-component-interface)          │
-│  Combines root and flavor schemas into single merged schema │ │  {                                                           │
+│  Combines root and flavour schemas into single merged schema │ │  {                                                           │
 │    "clusterModeEnabled": true,        // From root          │
-│    "deploymentMode": "cluster",       // From flavor        │
+│    "deploymentMode": "cluster",       // From flavour        │
-│    "cluster": { ... },                // From flavor        │
+│    "cluster": { ... },                // From flavour        │
 │    ... all other properties                                 │
 │  }                                                           │
 └─────────────────────────────────────────────────────────────┘